Channel Tunnel: Usage and services

-Both the freight and passenger traffic forecasts that led to the construction of the tunnel were overestimated; in particular, Eurotunnel's commissioned forecasts were over-predictions.
+Both the freight and passenger traffic forecasts made before the construction of the tunnel were overestimated; in particular, Eurotunnel's commissioned forecasts were over-predictions.
 Although the captured share of Channel crossings was forecast correctly, high competition (especially from budget airlines which expanded rapidly in the 1990s and 2000s) and reduced tariffs led to low revenue.
 Overall cross-Channel traffic was overestimated.

-With the EU's liberalisation of international rail services, the tunnel and High Speed 1 have been open to competition since 2010.
+With the European Union's liberalisation of international rail services, the tunnel and High Speed 1 have been open to competition since 2010.
 There have been a number of operators interested in running trains through the tunnel and along High Speed 1 to London.
-In June 2013, after several years, DB obtained a licence to operate Frankfurt – London trains, not expected to run before 2016 because of delivery delays of the custom-made trains.
+In June 2013, after several years, Deutsche Bahn obtained a licence to operate Frankfurt – London trains, not expected to run before 2016 because of delivery delays of the custom-made trains.
 Plans for the service to Frankfurt seem to have been shelved in 2018.
+In 2025, the UK Office of Rail and Road announced it had found Eurostar's maintenance facilities in London were capable of hosting a second competitor, and awarded in-Tunnel operating permission to Virgin Trains Europe, with services set to begin within the next five years.